Olympia Brown: Ordination and parish ministry

 Despite finishing her schooling, and gaining a year of preaching experience with Congregations in Marshfield and Montpelier, Vermont, Brown still met opposition to her ordination.
 The St. Lawrence faculty refused to ordain her.
 Brown decided to appeal to the Universalist Council, and traveled to nearby Malone, New York, to present her case to the Northern Universalist Association.
 Brown's appeal was a simple plea for equality.
 One member of the Council had heard Brown's sermon the week prior, and left his support.
 To the surprise of many, the council voted to ordain her.
 Thus on June 25, 1863, Olympia Brown became the first woman to be ordained as a minister in the Universalist Church.
 Historians have debated the place she holds in the history of women's ordination.
-Some consider her ordination, approved by her regional Association, to be of greater significance than that of Antoinette Brown Blackwell, ordained in 1853 by the Congregational Church in South Butler, NY.
+Some consider her ordination, approved by her regional Association, to be of greater significance than that of Antoinette Brown Blackwell, ordained in 1853 by the Congregational Church in South Butler, New York.
 Brown Blackwell did not have formal support in her denomination beyond the local congregation.
 Olympia Brown was the first woman to be ordained with official approval from a national denomination.

 After her ordination, Brown went to Vermont, preaching in various churches.
 She also spent some time at home with her family in Michigan, before beginning her first pastorate in Weymouth Landing, Massachusetts.
 She was formally installed in July 1864, and ministered to the congregation for several years.
 She went on to pastor a church in Bridgeport, Connecticut, being hired by the congregation despite initial reluctance by many parishioners who did not wish to have a woman pastor.
 In 1878, she accepted a call to a church in Racine, Wisconsin, where she would serve as minister until 1887.
 In all her ministerial settings she was well respected as a preacher.
 She was described by a reporter for the Superior Daily Leader as "the female Beecher of the rostrum."
 This was intended as a high compliment, as Henry Ward Beecher was widely considered to be the best preacher in the United States at the time.